publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch169/schIII/m__us_usc_t10_s2859.md

  __Amendments__

+    2013—Subsec. (a)(2).
+[Pub.
+L. 113–66][/us/pl/113/66] substituted “develop construction standards that, taking into consideration other security or force-protection measures available for the facility or military installation concerned, are designed” for “develop construction standards designed”.

-    2013—Subsec. (d)(2), (3).
+    Subsec. (d)(2), (3).
 [Pub.
 L. 112–239][/us/pl/112/239] redesignated par.
 (3) as (2) and struck out former par.
 (2) which read as follows: “The Under Secretary of Defense for Personnel and Readiness shall conduct the evaluation required by paragraph (1)(B) in consultation with the Commander of the United States Joint Forces Command.”

     2006—[Pub.
 L. 109–364, § 2808(b)(1)][/us/pl/109/364/s2808/b/1], inserted “or urban-training operations” after “force protection” in section catchline.